Transcutaneous Pacing Review

 Nursing Actions:

-• Check patient’s pulse to assure there is some cardiac output
+- Check the patient’s pulse to ensure there is some cardiac output

-• Change pacer pads as needed (this may especially be needed if in place for several hours, or if patient should become diaphoretic)
+- Change pacer pads as needed (this may especially be needed if in place for several hours or if the patient should become diaphoretic)

 Oversensing

 A third complication of TCP is oversensing.
-This means that the pacemaker is not “seeing” or sensing that a pacer spike and QRS complex is “needed” based on the settings programmed.
-Rather it is “over-seeing” something that is not there.
+This means the pacemaker is not “seeing” or sensing that a pacer spike and QRS complex are “needed” based on the programmed settings.
+Rather, it is “over-seeing” something that is not there.
 The proper function should be no pauses, and each complex (pacer spike with QRS) should happen at an equal distance from each other (see below) [9]:

 Nursing Actions:

-• Check patient’s pulse to assure there is some cardiac output
+- Check the patient’s pulse to ensure there is some cardiac output

-• Change pacer pads as needed (this may especially be needed if in place for several hours, or if patient should become diaphoretic)
+- Change pacer pads as needed (this may especially be needed if in place for several hours or if the patient should become diaphoretic)

 Cutaneous Burns